Skip to main content

 sudo systemctl status rspamd

-✅ Success Check: Service should show "active (running)"
+✅ Success Check: Service should show "active (running)" with no errors in status

 Step 2: Test Basic Functionality (5 minutes)